wendell1101/t1softxxx/README.md

 This repository is intended for private client, will only published publicly for 3-5 days to showcase my latest project.
-Thanky you for understanding.
+Thank you for understanding.